Published • loading... • Updated

 - Elections Alberta's Monday approvals raised the number of MLAs facing recalls to 26, marking the first provincial use of Alberta's Recall Act on politicians.

-- Former UCP premier Jason Kenney introduced the Recall Act to let citizens hold politicians accountable between elections, and petitioners cite the Charter's notwithstanding clause and procurement concerns.
+- Former UCP premier Jason Kenney introduced the Recall Act to let citizens hold politicians accountable between elections, and petitioners cite the Charter's notwithstanding clause and procurement concerns as grounds.

-- Twenty-Four petitions target United Conservative Party politicians, more than half of Premier Danielle Smith's 47-member caucus, singling out ministers like Adriana LaGrange for residency and procurement issues.
+- Twenty-Four petitions target United Conservative Party politicians, more than half of Premier Danielle Smith's 47-member caucus, singling out ministers like Adriana LaGrange and Premier Danielle Smith.

-- Petitioners say the Recall Act is weaponized by partisan activists targeting UCP MLAs, while targeted MLAs call the efforts political games and highlight local projects and constituent outreach.
+- Petitioners say the Recall Act is being weaponized by partisan activists to target UCP MLAs, while targeted MLAs call the petitions political games and emphasize their local work and accomplishments.

 Insights by Ground AI